sait-wbdv/assessments/cpnt201/assignment-3/README.md

 ## Submitting Your Assignment
 In order to receive a grade, you must:
-1. Deploy your project to a GitHub Pages repository named "cpnt201-a3".
+1. Deploy your project to a GitHub Pages repository named `cpnt201-a3`.
 2. Zip your project/repo and submit them to Brightspace.
-3. Include links to each GitHub repo as a comment with your Brightspace submission.
+3. Include links to your GitHub repo and GH Pages site as a comment with your Brightspace submission.

 ---